zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

-## **Step 5:** Creating a Cube from Tabular Data in Cube Designer
+## **Step 5:** Creating a cube from tabular data in Cube Designer

-This workflow uses two sample tabular data Excel files to demonstrate the concepts of intrinsic and forced-designation headers.
-See About [Design and Manage Cubes from Tabular Data](https://docs.oracle.com/en/database/other-databases/essbase/21/ugess/design-and-manage-cubes-tabular-data.html)
+This workflow uses two sample tabular data excel files to demonstrate the concepts of intrinsic and forced-designation headers.
+See about [Design and Manage Cubes from Tabular Data](https://docs.oracle.com/en/database/other-databases/essbase/21/ugess/design-and-manage-cubes-tabular-data.html)

 1. In the Cube Designer ribbon, click connections -> select the current connection from the dropdown menu to connect to Essbase.